skanikasaini6/KDD_Project/README.md

 The result was optimized using GridSearchCV or RandomSearchCV where the best hyperparameters are chosen for the algorithm by checking out all possible values in the grid.

+***Conclusion***

+For this project we have done several visualizations to dig deeper into the dataset.
+We find out various correlations between the features and the target variable.
+The unique thing about our data is that apart from Weekly Sales we have extra sales during promotional period.
+Our final dataset